Toadstool-Stipe/toadstool/readme.md

 ##Sass / Compass
-**(BLEEDING EDGE ALERT)** Toadstool is using ``3.2.0.alpha.*``
+**(BLEEDING EDGE ALERT)** Toadstool is using ``3.2.0.alpha.*`` For [reasons explained](/Anotheruiguy/toadstool/blob/master/doc-src/exploited-bug.md) please continue using the alpha gem and upgrading to Sass 3.2 will break Toadstool and Stipe.

 The Compass config is included in toadstool.rb, no need to run as a separate process.